shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ### How the schema uses YAML files

 A schema can contain static and dynamic folders.
 If you have a static folder in your schema called “assets”, it will correspond to a single folder in your production filesystem called “assets”.
-On the other hand, you might have a dynamic folder in your schema named “asset” that represents a dynamically generated folder for every asset in your project.
+On the other hand, you might have a dynamic folder in your schema named “asset” that represents one folder for each asset in your project.
 Every dynamic folder has a corresponding YAML file next to it with the same name as the folder (eg, `asset/` and `asset.yml`) that defines the rules for how to generate production folders based on the schema folder.

  ### Create the new folder and YAML file for the Set entity